mesosphere/dcos-docs-site/pages/services/pxc/index.md

 ## Uninstallation

-This is the flow for uninstalling pxc.
+This is the flow for uninstalling percona-pxc-mysql.

 ### Steps handled by the Cluster